Kickoff '97

-Kickoff '97 is a video game developed by Anco and published by Maxis for DOS and Windows.
+Kickoff '97 is an association football video game developed by Anco and published by Maxis in 1997 for MS-DOS and Windows.

 Gameplay

 Kickoff '97 is a soccer game that uses one button for shooting and one button for passing, which can be combined for various actions.

 Reception

-Next Generation gave four stars out of five for the PC version of the game, and called it "one of the most enjoyable soccer titles" for PC.
+Next Generation gave four stars out of five and called it "one of the most enjoyable soccer titles" for IBM PC compatibles.
 Chris Macholtz for the Arizona Daily Star called the game "no timeless classic, but it does stand on its own merits as being a game with absolutely no learning curve or complexity to it".